NoosWare/rapp_beginner_tutorials/cpp/vision/qr_recognition/README.md

 We are going to do a project using OpenCV, RAPP and CMake.

 Using CMake requires you to configure your CMakeLists.txt in the **root** of your RAPP project.
-Essentially, the structure is the following:
+The structure is the following:

 ```
 project/